Gradient-domain image processing: Image editing

-These gradient domain editing techniques can also be extended to moving images by considering a video clip to be a cube of pixels and solving a 3d Poisson equation.
+These gradient-domain editing techniques can also be extended to moving images by considering a video clip to be a cube of pixels and solving a 3d Poisson equation.

 Seamless image cloning

-Digital compositing is a common task in image editing in which some or all of one photo is pasted into another photo.
-Traditionally this is done by pasting the pixel values from one image to the other.
+Digital compositing is a common task in image editing in which some or all of one photo is pasted into another.
+Traditionally, this is done by pasting the pixel values from one image to another.
 A well-trained artist can make a convincing composite using traditional techniques, but it usually requires time-consuming color correction and mask cutting to make it work.
 Alternatively, the pasting can be performed in the gradient domain: if the differences between pixels are pasted rather than the actual pixel values, there is sometimes much less user input needed to achieve a clean result.
-The following example demonstrates the use of gradient domain image processing to seamlessly paste from one image to another.
+The following example demonstrates the use of gradient-domain image processing to paste from one image to another seamlessly.

-Notice that both the hand and the eye shifted color slightly in the image reconstructed from the modified gradient.
+Notice that the hand and the eye shifted color slightly in the image reconstructed from the modified gradient.
 This happened because the solver was set to find the entire image.
-However, it is possible to add constraints so that only the pasted section is solved for, leaving the rest of the image unmodified.
-It is also worth noting that the gradient pictured above represents the derivative of only one color channel (red), and was rendered with colors representing the strength and direction of the gradient.
-In practice two grayscale gradient images are found per color channel, one representing the change in x and the other representing the change in y.
-Each color channel is solved for independently when reconstructing the final image.
+However, it is possible to add constraints so that only the pasted section is solved, leaving the rest of the image unmodified.
+It is also worth noting that the gradient pictured above represents the derivative of only one color channel (red) and was rendered with colors representing the strength and direction of the gradient.
+In practice, two grayscale gradient images are found per color channel, one representing the change in x and the other representing the change in y.
+Each color channel is solved independently when reconstructing the final image.